raystack/dagger/quickstart/README.md

    protoc --proto_path=./ --encode=io.odpf.dagger.consumer.TestPrimitiveMessage ./TestLogMessage.proto < ./sample_message.txt > out.bin
    ```
    This will generate a binary file called `out.bin`.
 It contains the binary encoded message of `sample_message.txt`.

    3. Next, we will push this encoded message to the source Kafka topic as mentioned under `SOURCE_KAFKA_TOPIC_NAMES` inside `STREAMS` inside `local.properties`.
 Ensure Kafka is running at `localhost:9092` and then, fire this command:
    ```shell
    kcat -P -b localhost:9092 -D "\n" -T -t dagger-test-topic-v1 out.bin
    ```
    You can also fire this command multiple times, if you want multiple messages to be sent into the topic.
 Just make sure you increment the `event_timestamp` value every time inside `sample_message.txt` and then repeat the above steps.
-5. Start Dagger by running the following command:
+6. `cd` into the repository root again (`dagger`) and start Dagger by running the following command:
 ```shell
 ./gradlew dagger-core:runFlink
 ```